-- Trauma(physical or emotional)
+Trauma(physical or emotional)

-Our specialized practitioners Kileen Swenson L.Ac. and Dr. Mariel Hammond DPT, focuses on passive treatment of external release through manual therapy, acupuncture and cold laser, following up with active stabilization of pelvic floor muscles through therapeutic exercises.
+Our practitioners Kileen Swenson Lac and Dr. Mariel Hammond DPT, focus on passive treatment of external release through manual therapy, acupuncture and cold laser, following up with active stabilization of pelvic floor muscles through therapeutic exercises.
 Our practitioners find that a combination of these modalities sufficiently treat low to mid complexity pelvic floor symptoms with out having to perform invasive internal release.